minio/operator/docs/tls.md

 - organizationName: By default set to list `["system:nodes"]`.
 Change it to a list with the name of your organization, e.g., `organizationName: [my-org]`.

-- dnsNames: By default set to list of all pod DNS names that are part of current Tenant.
+- dnsNames: By default set to a list of all pod DNS names that are part of current Tenant.
 Any value added under this section will be appended to the list of existing pod DNS names.

-Once you enable `requestAutoCert` field and create the Tenant, MinIO Operator creates a CSR for this instance and sends to the Kubernetes API server.
+Once you enable the `requestAutoCert` field and create the Tenant, MinIO Operator creates a CSR for this instance and sends to the Kubernetes API server.
 MinIO Operator will then approve the CSR.
 After the CSR is approved and Certificate available, MinIO operator downloads the certificate and then mounts the Private Key and Certificate within the Tenant pod.

 ---

 ## Pass Certificate Secret to Tenant

-This approach involves acquiring a CA signed or self-signed certificate and use a Kubernetes Secret resource to store this information.
-Once you have the key and certificate file available, create a Kubernetes Secret using
+This approach involves acquiring a CA signed or self-signed certificate and using a Kubernetes Secret resource to store this information.
+Once you have the key and certificate file available, create a Kubernetes Secret with:

 ```bash
 kubectl create secret generic tls-ssl-minio --from-file=path/to/private.key --from-file=path/to/public.crt